 3. Portfolio and letter of motivation

-Applicants are asked to show a portfolio of any previous graphic or art work in any format.
-The applicant will be interviewed, and a small project may be set as part of the entry assessment.
+Applicants are asked to show a portfolio of any previous graphic or art work.
 Samples of work can be sent electronically or brought in physically.
-In all cases, we will ask for a short (300 word) letter of motivation that describes why you want to study Graphic Design at Prague College.
+In all cases, we will ask for a letter of motivation that describes why you want to study Graphic Design at Prague College.

 Please contact us for more information about the Portfolio Requirements.

 Don’t have a portfolio?
-You can still apply and join Foundation Diploma in Art & Design, a one-year programme that allows students to experience a range of artistic techniques, materials and processes while allowing space for experimentation and the development of practical skills.
-If you are not sure which programme you should apply for, speak to your recruiter about this possibility.
+You can still apply and join the Foundation Diploma in Art, Design & Media Practice, a one-year programme that allows students to experience a range of artistic techniques, materials and processes while allowing space for experimentation and the development of practical skills.
+If you are not sure which programme you should apply for, speak to your admissions advisor about this possibility.